 - Seamless cryptocurrency storage service

 What I Don’t Like About the Gemini Exchange

 - To add a bank account for money transfers, they make you give them your username and password to the bank, or wire money (no verification deposits)

-- No cryptocurrencies besides Bitcoin and Ether (Ethereum)
+- No cryptocurrencies besides Bitcoin, Ether (Ethereum), Bitcoin Cash, Litecoin, and ZCash.

 Summing It Up – My Gemini Exchange Review

 In all, I’m quite satisfied with the Gemini Exchange.
 It fulfilled my core purpose -to buy and hold Ether- quickly and efficiently.
 My main concern with these cryptocurrency businesses is trust and security, and I’m pretty satisfied there too, since it’s based in and regulated by New York, and led by the famous Winklevii.
-On the downside, I think it’s still going though some growing pains, especially on the user interface.
-Also, I wish there was a mobile app and that I could have added a bank account with verification deposits.
+On the downside, I think it’s still going through some growing pains, especially on the user interface.
+Also, I wish that I could have added a bank account with verification deposits.